 Table 6-4 shows projected emission reductions of carbon monoxide, volatile organic compounds, and nitrogen oxides that would result from the implementation of Regional Target-funded projects for TE populations and their respective general populations.
 Reductions are reported in kilograms per person or household and are aggregate figures.
 The reductions benefiting the elderly population and the low-income and transit-dependent households are greater than their respective general populations.
-This indicates that those TE population, people with LEP, and people with disabilities are projected to experience less emission reduction benefits per person than their respective general populations.
+This indicates that those TE populations are projected to receive a proportionate share of the emission reduction benefits.
+The minority population, people with LEP, and people with disabilities are projected to experience less emission reduction benefits per person than their respective general populations.
 This indicates that they would benefit disproportionately less from the implementation of Regional Target-funded projects.
 This is the first year that the MPO has conducted this analysis; in future TIPs the analysis will include an examination of the change in emission reductions over time in order to develop a more complete picture of the air quality impacts of the MPO's Regional Target program.

-Table 6-4: Reduction in Carbon Monoxide, Volatile Organic Compounds, and NitrogenOxide Emissions per 1,000 People or Households
+Table 6-4: Reduction in Carbon Monoxide, Volatile Organic Compounds, and Nitrogen Oxide Emissions per 1,000 People or Households